 More on this topic: A Few Reasons to Take Social Security Early at Age 62

 You may have heard a lot about investing in retirement to generate income, but chasing returns can lead to taking on unnecessary risk.
-Instead of focusing solely on income or growth, consider your cash flow needs.
+Instead of focusing solely on income or growth, focus on your cash flow needs.
 There are two ways to generate gains: price appreciation and interest/dividends.
 A sustainable retirement strategy often blends both, but should always be rooted in your personal goals, risk tolerance, and timeline.

-Don’t underestimate TIPS (Treasury Inflation-Protected Securities).
+Do not underestimate TIPS (Treasury Inflation-Protected Securities).
 Though not as popular as other investments, TIPS are specifically designed to protect your investment from inflation, making them a vital tool in combating rising costs over time.

 Equity may also be helpful in combating inflation over the long run, as businesses often pass increased costs onto consumers, which may be reflected in price appreciation.